-Jim is a leader of programs at the University of Rhode Island and a dedicated member of the following volunteer industry organizations: ASME’s BioProcess Equipment (BPE) Standard Committee, ASME BPE Sealing Components Subcommittee, NHAAD’s Hose Safety Institute Advisory Council, ASTM, BPSA, PDA, and ISPE.
+Jim is a dedicated member of the following volunteer industry organizations: ASME’s BioProcess Equipment (BPE) Standard Committee, ASME BPE Sealing Components Subcommittee, NHAAD’s Hose Safety Institute Advisory Council, ASTM, BPSA, PDA, and ISPE.
 He is a past member of ISA, IFT and AAMI.
 He also serves as an expert witness for legal cases involving biopharmaceutical and related industries.

 Jim is a licensed professional engineer in NJ, has a Masters of Engineering in Chemical Engineering from Manhattan College and a Bachelor’s of Science in Biochemical Engineering from Rutgers University.
 When Mr. Vogel is not at The BioProcess Institute, he stays busy with his family in Rhode Island, plays tennis, races his bicycle, and tries to sail.